 I recall watching Usain Bolt on TV during the 2009 Olympics, breaking the world sprint record with a (then) jaw dropping time of 9.69 seconds.
 It was an imperious, yet nonchalant performance by Usain.
 He cockily rubbed salt into his opponents’ wounded egos, easing off by a good distance from the finish line.
 Sure, this man worked hard at his Sport …… his Career.
 However, none can deny that such ability is a Gift.
 A Gift he did not squander or leave undeveloped.

-We occasionally chance upon such gifted people amongst common people like us.
+We occasionally chance upon such gifted ones amongst common people like us.
 Eschewing limelight, unlike Usain but meticulously, calmly, polishing their craft anonymously.

-His is a used wooden club riser and the limbs are basic fibreglass.
+His is a used wooden club riser and the limbs are basic, entry grade fibreglass.
 His arrows are beginner grade carbon-aluminium with nibb points weighted with leftover screws from his workshop.
 Not surprisingly, they are sometimes missing a vane.
 Often, we see this archer with a mixed tube of arrows as he is a prudent consumer.
 Waste not, want not.

 – contributed by Tyger